Staro Sajmište: Block 18

+Southern section of local community, which covers 52 ha, of which 15 ha is covered by the Park Republika Srpska and the promenade along the Sava.
+The rest is a completely residential area with individual housing.
+In the early 1990s the area was awarded to the Generalexport company for development.
+The company prepared the international architectural design competition, but the outbreak of the Yugoslav wars halted plans.

-The area of the Block 18, now a completely residential area with individual housing, was added to the project of the controversial Belgrade Waterfront.
+After 2013 the area was added to the project of the controversial Belgrade Waterfront.
 A plan for the neighborhood was adopted by the city in 2016.
 It was designed by Vanja Panić, Marko Vesković and Aleksandar Knežević.
 It includes the complete demolition of the existing urban tissue in the block, which covers an area of 46.8 ha.
 An expanded promenade is planned along the Sava bank.
 Closer to the Gazela bridge, is the location of the future large square with new opera house, while on the other side, close to Staro Sajmište, there will be a smaller square and the national gallery.
 A new pedestrian bridge across the river is also planned, which will connect Block 18 directly to the rest of the Belgrade Waterfront.
 Four skyscrapers, not taller than 100 m are projected: one along the Gazela, one next to the Hyatt Regency Belgrade, and two in the center of the block.
 A local, circular shuttle train line is envisioned, which would also connect the neighborhood with the old section of the city across the river.